zamazan4ik/awesome-pgo/article/article.md

 * Search over issues/discussions for "PGO", "Profile guided", and "FDO" keywords.
 * (rip)grep sources for PGO-related compiler flags like `-fprofile-generate`, `-fprofile-use`, `-fprofile-instr-generate`, etc.

 If I found something related - good catch!
 It's a chance to learn something new about PGO in another project.
-If I found nothing - well, the issue about PGO can be created.
+If I found nothing - well, the issue about PGO can (and will) be created.

 ### Pastebin vs GitHub